sightmachine/sightmachine-sdk/docs/entities/kpis.md

 KPIs are user defined calculated fields in the Sight Machine software.

 ## Functions
 The SDK has three functions related to KPIs.
 The first returns a list of all availible KPis.
 The second of which allows a user to see which KPIs are availible for a particular asset.
-The thrid makes use of our Data Visulation api which allows a user to see these KPIs over a timeframe.
+The third makes use of our Data Visualization api which allows a user to see these KPIs over a timeframe.

 ### Get KPIs
-This is the first KPI function allowing you to see which all KPIs.
+This is the first KPI function allowing you to see all KPIs availible to you.
 In order to call this function you must first have a logged in client see the [quick start guide](/README.md) for more information on logging in.
 Once you have a logged in client you can call the function as follows:

 ```
 cli.get_kpis()